Con607/RealEstateTest/README.md

 Once the job is finished you will see the Processed number changes and then you can refresh the applications web page.
 The properties will be shown this time.

 **** BUGS ****

-There are a few known asthetic bugs in the application:
+There are a few known asthetic bugs in the application.

 	- When a property has no image if you paginate through the properties listing the image mockup generated with holder.js wont render.
 It seems to be a turbolinks problem.
 It could be fixed implementing the download of the images and generate our own.
 	- When clicking on details to show a property it should display its images in a carousel, its not working right at the moment.
 Might also be better to show it in the same page instead of redirecting.
 	- Information shown in the details of a property needs formatting.